-A linked troop is chartered by the same Charter Organization.
+A linked troop is chartered by the same charter organization.
 All Linked Troops will be served as one individual unit.
-This means that a linked Troop will have one registration through DoubleKnot, one roster, and one payment.
-This decision was made with the hope of supporting the linked committee that would be responsible for registration, payment, etc. This would mean that a Linked Troop with 10 girls and 10 boys would need a minimum of 4 adults.
+This means that a Linked Troop will have one registration through Doubleknot, one roster, and one payment.
+This decision was made with the hope of supporting the linked committee that would be responsible for registration, payment, etc. All Youth Protection Guidelines stay in place.
+This would mean that a Linked Troop with 10 girls and 10 boys would need a minimum of 4 adults.